 Before jumping into a loan agreement, you may find other ways to solve your business’s cash flow needs.
 Try cutting back on unnecessary expenses or giving customers incentives to pay invoices quickly.
 You may also be able to identify certain inventory items that don’t sell fast enough or cost too much to keep stocked.

 Making changes to the way you conduct business may allow you to smooth out your cash flow without having to take out a loan.

 Whenever you borrow money, you ought to have a plan.
 If you take out a working capital loan without a clear idea of how you want to use the money, you’ll be putting your business in a poor financial situation.
 Evaluate which issues your business is trying to solve (e.g., business expansion, seasonal sales fluctuations, etc.) and carefully consider whether a working capital loan is the best solution for these issues.

 Will This Loan Put My Business In a Better Financial Situation?

 Depending on the fees and repayment schedule, a working capital loan could send your business into a debt spiral.
-Before getting a working capital loan, make absolutely certain you can afford the repayments.
+Before getting a working capital loan, make sure you can afford the repayments.
 Ask yourself: Do the benefits outweigh the costs of the loan?

 Do I Understand The True Cost Of This Loan?

 Speaking of costs, before committing to a loan, you need to make sure you understand all of the loan’s rates and fees.
-Know everything you can about the loan’s interest rate or factor rate, APR, cents on the dollar costs, additional fees, and more, before you sign any contracts.
-This way, you can be certain you are getting the best deal.
+Know everything you can about the loan’s interest rate or factor rate, APR, cents-on-the-dollar costs, additional fees, and more before you sign any contracts.
+This way, you can be confident you are getting the best deal.

 Our free small business loan calculators can help you fully understand the rates and fees associated with a loan.